 Let’s get to it!
 Royal icing isn’t hard to make, but you do have to pay attention to it.
 You can find the printable version of the instructions in the recipe card below.

-- Make the icing: To make the royal icing, you’ll combine the meringue powder and powdered sugar, then add water.
-I start with 6 tablespoons of water and then thin it out further afterwards.
-Mix together for 7-10 minutes on low to medium speed.
-I use my whisk attachment on my mixer.
-Keep mixing until the icing looses it’s sheen.
+- Make the icing.
+First, combine the meringue powder, powdered sugar, and water.
+I usually start with 6 tablespoons of water and thin it out further in the next step.
+Beat the icing using the whisk attachment for 7-10 minutes on low to medium speed, until the icing loses its sheen.

-- Thin it out a bit: Once icing is ready, add the vanilla extract and additional water to get the right consistency for piping.
-You can thin it out before or after you add the coloring.
+- Thin it out a bit.
+Now, add the vanilla and additional water to get the right consistency for piping.
+You can thin out the frosting before or after you add the coloring.
 I thin it out a bit before adding color, keeping in mind that it will thin out more as I add color.
-Then I can finish that process once the color has been added.

 How To Color Royal Icing

-PRO TIP!
-Keep in mind that the color actually darkens as the icing sits.
-So black, for example, might look like a really dark grey at first, but as it dries on your cookie it’ll darken.
+The color darkens as the icing sits.
+Black, for example, might look dark grey at first, but it will continue to darken as it dries on your cookie.

 Testing Royal Icing Consistency

-To test it, I run a toothpick through the center of the icing.
-You want to icing to naturally fill that line back in – but not too quickly.
-It should actually need some encouragement in the form of shaking from you to come completely back together.
-You’ll notice in the video that I let the icing sit for couple seconds, then shake it to come together completely.
-I do the same thing when icing the actually cookies.
-When I fill in the icing, it’ll mostly come together on it’s own but I shake it a little bit to help it come together completely.
+You’ll notice in the video that I let the icing sit for a couple of seconds, then give it a shake to come together.
+I do the same thing when filling in the icing on the cookies.
+It mostly comes together on its own, but a little shake helps even it out.
 You can also use a toothpick to move the icing around and help it come together.

-- Piping tips – There are so many options, depending on the design you are creating.
-But for most jobs, you’ll want the small round tips.
-I typically use a mix of Wilton tip 2, Wilton tip 3, Wilton tip 4 and Wilton tip 5.
+- Piping tips – There are many options depending on the design you are creating.
+For most jobs, you’ll want the small round tips.
+I typically use a mix of Wilton tip 2, Wilton tip 3, Wilton tip 4, and Wilton tip 5.
 The large tips are generally for flooding.
 If you think you’ll be doing something super intricate, there’s a Wilton tip 1.
-It also wouldn’t hurt to have multiple of some of the sizes, so you can use multiple colors of icing at one time without moving the tips between piping bags and washing them each time.
+It also wouldn’t hurt to have multiples of some sizes, so you can use multiple colors of icing at one time without moving the tips between piping bags and washing them each time.

-- Piping bags – I will say that I do like the Wilton brand of these.
+- Piping bags – I like the Wilton brand.
 You can get disposable ones or reusable ones.
-I have tried some off-brand ones and the plastic isn’t as stiff, so yo have to add more pressure to the bag, which affects the amount of control you have.
+I have tried some off-brand ones, and the plastic isn’t as stiff, so you have to add more pressure to the bag, which affects the amount of control you have.

-- Couplers – These are used to secure the piping tips to the piping bag so that you can change out the tip size, if needed.
+- Couplers – Used to secure the piping tips to the piping bag so that you can change out the tip size, if needed.

 - Piping tip covers – To keep the icing from drying out in the piping tip when you aren’t using it.